‘Once Upon A Time In Hollywood’ Could Be Delayed Following Burt Reynolds’ Death

 Reynolds had been cast to play Spahn, the elderly, near-blind man who owned the Los Angeles ranch where Charles Manson and his followers lived just before their murder spree in the summer of 1969.

-Reynolds’ niece Nancy Lee Hess told THR in a statement that her the 82-year-old actor, who earned an Oscar nomination for his role in the 1997 movie Boogie Nights, had been excited to start working on the new film, saying, “My uncle was looking forward to working with Quentin Tarantino, and the amazing cast that was assembled.”
+Reynolds’ niece, Nancy Lee Hess, told THR in a statement that the 82-year-old actor, who earned an Oscar nomination for his role in the 1997 movie Boogie Nights, had been excited to start working on the new film, saying, “My uncle was looking forward to working with Quentin Tarantino, and the amazing cast that was assembled.”

 Earlier this year, THR reported that Tarantino was eyeing Burt Reynolds for a key role in Once Upon a Time in Hollywood as Spahn.
 Tarantino teased that the hippie-era flick would be “probably the closest to Pulp Fiction that I have done.”